appliedbinf/el_gato/README.md

 # Installation

-  1. Download or clone el_gato into your home directory
-  2. Create a new conda environment to install dependencies:
+1. Create a new conda environment to install dependencies:
   ```
   # You can install the dependencies while creating the el_gato base environment.
     conda install mamba